Related Web Sites

 To be eligible for continued funding from the above sources, students must maintain a 78% or above average in all graduate (and/or make-up undergraduate) courses taken.

 For MA students, a departmental eligibility requirement is that students complete six courses by the end of their first two terms in the program (i.e., maintain a full course load).
-Exceptions to this latter rule (for example, for medical or compassionate reasons) may be granted only with the explicit permission of the Graduate Committee.

 For PhD students, it is normally expected that students will complete six courses by the end of their first two terms of the program.
 Students may work out alternative arrangements for scheduling their course requirements.
 If such an alternative involves taking fewer than six courses by the end of the first two terms in the program, the full schedule of courses and their timing must be approved in advance by the graduate chair.
 PhD students are also expected to make regular progress in the completion of coursework and the Comprehensive Examinations in order to maintain eligibility for continued funding.